 - Make a big thing out of small achievements.

 - Let the child express their disappointment.
-Say things like, “Yes, it is disappointing, it has happened to me too”.
+Say things like, “Yes, it is disappointing.
+It’s happened to me too”.
 Give the child legitimization to feel like disappointed.

 - Teach them that there are no losers.
-There are only those who do not learn from whatever has happened to them.
+There are only those who don’t learn from whatever’s happened to them.

 - Encourage them to do team sport.
-That way, winning and losing is shared with a whole group.
+That way, the whole group shares both winning and losing.

 - In every match/game/sports activity, make sure they thank their opponents for the opportunity to play, regardless of whether they won or lost.

-- If they lose at something, make sure they understand that it does not mean they are not successful.
+- If they lose at something, make sure they understand that it doesn’t mean they aren’t successful.
 Being successful is an identity, but losing is simply an act.
 Separate the act from their identity.
-It was not a successful game, but they are still successful a player.
+It wasn’t a successful game, but they are still successful a player.

 - Play games where you are the loser.
 Model a good way of losing.